deepin-community/texlive-base/texmf-dist/doc/latex/tkz-euclide/README.md

 ## Requirements

-The package compiles with utf8, pdflatex and lualatex, loads and depends on updated versions of:
+The package compiles with utf8 and pdflatex or lualatex, loads and depends on updated versions of:
 - [xfp](https://ctan.org/pkg/xfp)
 - [tikz](https://ctan.org/pkg/tikz)